mmagyar/declarapi/AUTH.md

 Use permissions claims
 ----------------------
 The user object in req is checked for a permissions array.
-If the user has matching permissions, they will be allowed to use the endpont / method
+If the user has matching permissions, they will be allowed to use the endpont / method.
 ```json
 "authentication" : {
   "get": false,